OXRS-IO/OXRS-IO-WEBSITE/docs/glossary/skus.md

 ---
 # Ensure you add new SKUs to Tags
-tags: ["OXRS-SHA-RCESP32", "OXRS-BMD-SMOKE16", "OXRS-SHA-STATEMONITOR-ESP32-FW"]
+tags: ["OXRS-SHA-RACK32", "OXRS-BMD-SMOKE16", "OXRS-SHA-STATEMONITOR-ESP32-FW"]
 ---
 # OXRS Compatible SKUs

 ## Hardware

-Here is a list of the hardware SKU's.
+Here is a list of the hardware SKUs.

 |Name      |Maker    |SKU                             |Link                     |
 |:-------- |:--------|:-------------------------------|:------------------------|